-Enclosed is the Department of Energy's (DOE) revised Implementation Plan relative to the Defense Nuclear Facilities Safety Board's Recommendation 2001-1, High-Level Waste Management at the Savannah River Site (SRS).
+Enclosed is the Department of Energy's (DOE) revised Implementation Plan (IP) relative to the Defense Nuclear Facilities Safety Board's Recommendation 2001-1, High-Level Waste Management at the Savannah River Site (SRS).
+This revision reflects delays encountered in implementing Commitment 2.9, Demonstrate the Viability of the Deliquification, Dissolution, and Adjustment (DDA) process.
+These delays are associated with permits or permit modifications and ongoing discussions with the State of South Carolina.
+In conjunction with the DDA delay, the program evaluation per Commitment 3.11 has also been revised to allow for evaluation of the initial DDA facility performance.